mickfuzz/phd4/_posts/thesis_chapters/2024-7-1-Introduction.md

 Many professional programmers began with support provided by family.

 Barron and Livingstone have outlined the advantages and processes involved in family involvement of technology use and learning in the home.

 There is clearly an inequality of access to these well paid profession that the development of the computing curriculum and the skills based and creative process focus that was part of the initial narrative is laudable the aims of equality.

-However the practical and and cultural difficulties of undertaking a project-based approach withing the curriculum are significant.
+However the practical and and cultural difficulties of undertaking a project-based approach within the curriculum are significant.
 Factors of difficulties associated with technology projects compound difficulties.

 In this research I made the decisions not to focus on the adaptation of a  informal club approach to the restrictions of in-school classes but rather instead to embrace key elements of it and to explore processes in situ
 My involvement with home ed networks stemmed from University outreach work.